rakudo/rakudo/README.md

 ## Line editing and tab completion

-If you would like simple history and tab completion in the perl6 executable, you need to install the Linenoise module.
+If you would like simple history and tab completion in the raku executable, you need to install the Linenoise module.
 The recommended way to install Linenoise is via [zef](https://github.com/ugexe/zef):

     $ zef install Linenoise

-An alternative is to use a third-party program such as [rlwrap](http://utopia.knoware.nl/~hlub/uck/rlwrap/#rlwrap).
+An alternative is to use a third-party program such as [rlwrap](https://github.com/hanslub42/rlwrap).

 ## AUTHOR